recursehex/Hybrid/docs/type-system.md

 float f = 3.14
 double d = f + 2.0     // float promoted to double - OK
 ```

+Mixed-width integer operations also widen automatically toward the larger operand while preserving signedness.
+Combining
+a `byte` with an `int`, or a `short` with a `long`, emits zero/sign extensions as appropriate before the arithmetic or
+comparison is evaluated.
+The promotion never runs for assignments, so you still need an explicit cast when storing a
+wide value into a narrower slot. `bool` remains isolated: you cannot promote it, and it never participates in integer
+arithmetic without first converting to an explicit numeric type.

 ### Explicit Type Casting